 There are various types of millets.
 They are tiny and round in shape.
 They could be found in the following colors- grey, white, yellow, red and black.
 Millets have an abundance of vitamin B, calcium, iron, potassium, copper, manganese, magnesium and zinc.
 Since millets have their outer cover they are rich in fiber too.
 Benefits of including millets are they are a good source of starch and protein too.
 Though the millets available in shops today are hulled they still are high on the nutritional content.
 The grass of these grains grows up to 15 feet and the grains appear as corn cobs.
 Millets need less water and hence can be easily grown in dry places.
 They do not attract much of pests hence there is no requirement of spraying pesticides.
 One of the biggest features of millets is that they are gluten-free and hence makes an ideal food for people suffering from celiac disease.

 The grass of these grains grows up to 15 feet and the grains appear as corn cobs.
 Millets need less water and hence can be easily grown in dry places.
 They do not attract much of pests hence there is no requirement of spraying pesticides.
 One of the biggest features of millets is that they are gluten-free and hence makes an ideal food for people suffering from celiac disease.

 Click here to discuss the fenugreek seeds benefits for overall health.

 Some of the popular millets are mentioned below.

 1. Pearl Millet

 This is widely grown and consumed in India.
-Pearl millet contains abundance of phosphorus and proteins which aids in maintaining the health of body cells.
+Pearl millet contains the abundance of phosphorus and proteins which aids in maintaining the health of body cells.
 It is consumed in both in sprouted form or powder form.
-Flattened breads are made with the powder form while porridge is made with the sprouted form.
+Flattened bread is made with the powder form while porridge is made with the sprouted form.

 2. Kodo Millet